 The moisture in the air condenses upon entering the evaporator.
-It drops into the drain pan, from which it is then drained out of the cabin.
+It drops into the drain pan, from which it then drains out of the cabin.
 The evaporator removes humidity from the air and makes it dry.
-It passes the cooled air back into the cabin thru' the A/C vents provided in the dashboard.
-Then, the temperature and pressure of the refrigerant drops.
+It passes the cooled air back into the cabin thru the A/C vents provided in the dashboard.
+Then, the temperature and pressure of the refrigerant drop.
 It becomes low pressure & low-temperature gas.
-These low pressure and low-temperature gases again enter the compressor thru' the suction side, and this cycle repeats.
+These low pressure and low-temperature gases again enter the compressor thru’ the suction side, and this cycle repeats.

 The A/C control panel has different features as compared to the home A/C.